|

 the time.

-On a related note: Do you know the
+related note: Do you know the connection

-connection between the name of HMV (the music
+between the name of HMV (the music

 store) and Emile Berliner?
 According to Melhuish (1996:30), Emile